The Cost of Sybils, Credible Commitments, and False-Name Proof Mechanisms: Sybil Games

+for some $p\in [0,1]$.
+The welfare in equilibrium is $\Theta (R/n)$ and so the ratio of the optimal social welfare and the welfare in equilibrium is $\Theta(n)$. \end{proposition}

-In other words, there is a loss of welfare of order of $\Omega(n)$ due to the ability of players to submit false identities.
+In other words, there is a loss of welfare of order of $\Theta(n)$ due to the ability of players to submit false identities.
 We will see this phenomenon is more general in the following section.
+We call this ratio the \textit{Price of Identity loose}.